Contact Us

 • Course: Cosmetology

 "I loved my classes.
 I wish the course were longer!
 Sharing with my teacher and classmates made me happy.
 I felt rejuvenated.
 As we started learning, I felt more confident in my abilities.
-By the second month of class, I decided to open a beauty salon of my own.
+By the second month of class, I had decided to open my beauty salon.
 I began dreaming, then planning and saving to reach that goal.
 It's a small space in my house, but it's my dream come true."
 Aracely shared.

 Victoria Salgado